-I think this is the best thing to do leave it for at least two years and let the immune system work its magic in the end of everything I tried this was the best thing to do as they did start disappearing just over two year.
-There are so many so called cures but to be honest most are destructive to the skin.
+I think this is the best thing to do leave it for at least two years and let the immune system work its magic in the end of everything I tried this was the best thing to do as they did start disappearing just over two years.
+There are so many so-called cures but to be honest most are destructive to the skin.
 This is the reason I say leave it alone…

 2. Bragg Apple Cider Vinegar

-Best thing to do with this is try it in a small area overnight maybe one small spot and see the results for yourself.
+The best thing to do with this is to try it in a small area overnight maybe one small spot and see the results for yourself.

 3. Tea Tree Oil